ihmeuw/vivarium_research/docs/source/models/other_models/hemoglobin_anemia_and_iron_deficiency/hemoglobin/index.rst

     - Note
   * - Mean hemoglobin adjustment factor
     - 0.919325 (95% UI: 0.86, 0.98)
-    - Assume a normal distribution of uncertainty within uncertainty interval (No uncertainty was used in the GBD 2019 code, but the uncerainty interval was reported in the methods appendix).
+    - Assume a normal distribution of uncertainty within uncertainty interval.
+Use random seed :code:`'pregnancy_adjustment_factor'` to ensure the same values for this parameter are used in the simulation and for generation of validation targets and other externally calculated values.
+(Note that no uncertainty was used in the GBD 2019 code, but the uncerainty interval was reported in the methods appendix).
   * - Hemoglobin standard deviation adjustment factor
     - 1.032920188
     - Assume no uncertainty distribution.
 (No uncertainty is used in the GBD 2019 code or listed in the methods appendix).